 J. Cole has stated numerous times that “Lights Please” was the song that sealed his deal with Roc Nation—an introspective journey through the mind of a man juxtaposing his desire for depth with a shallow lover, and the inability to disconnect due to sex.
 The storytelling is great, the hook is simple, and the production is driven by the Dexter Wansel drum loop—the feeling is reminiscent of older times.
-When Cole released his first single through The Roc, it was nothing like the song that got him signed, and was a bit different than his mixtape offerings that turned people into fans.
+When Cole released his first single through The Roc, it was nothing like the song that got him signed and was a bit different than his mixtape offerings that turned people into fans.
 “Who Dat” wasn’t a terrible first single, but unsuccessful by the label's standards.
-His approach to the record was with mass appeal in mind, a characteristic that was mostly missing on his mixtapes.
+His approach to the record was with mass appeal in mind, a characteristic that was mostly missing from his mixtapes.
 When he failed to make "Who Dat" a popular single, his second attempt was "Work Out," a song that desperately cries for radio attention—artistically it’s one of the worst songs in his catalog, but it was embraced, became a top 20 single, and assisted in getting him enough attention to release his album.

 If J. Cole stayed underground or signed to an independent label, a song like “Work Out” or even the Trey Songz-assisted “Can’t Get Enough” would likely never be born.
 The label needed a radio record, not a great rap song, but something that could hit the airwaves and clubs.
 He had no choice but to appease the label; it’s the kind of stipulation artists may face when crossing over, and I understand why hardcore fans aren’t receptive to their favorite artist creating under these requirements.
-We have seen time and time again how labels change artists—style, production and content can all be altered if they believe it will sell.
+We have seen time and time again how labels change artists—style, production, and content can all be altered if they believe it will sell.

 But J. Cole also further proves that if you work within the label system, if you find success playing their game, you can earn freedom.
 Once forced to make radio songs, J. Cole now doesn’t even have to drop a single; Cole's albums don't even have release dates.
 Cole has proven his madness has a method that can bring in results.
 Now, he's in the position to make the music he wants to make, to use the label's resources and still sell successfully.
-Hate the mainstream all you want, but J. Cole doesn’t go double platinum with no features if he doesn’t sign his deal, if he doesn't make "Work Out."
+Hate the mainstream all you want, but J. Cole doesn’t go double platinum with no features if he doesn’t sign his deal if he doesn't make "Work Out."
 It was a long journey to the top, and the music wasn’t always excellent, but he had to learn the game to beat the game.
 Rap is better with Cole in the spotlight than hidden away in the darkness of the underground.

 Vince Staples is another example of someone whose music changed once he crossed over into the mainstream, and many could argue it’s for the better.
 Vince was always raw with a natural talent for storytelling, and his ability to rhyme made him an underground darling, but it wasn’t until teaming up with Def Jam and No I.D. that he was he able to manifest that potential into a career.
 Vince has stated in past interviews that he doesn’t have any disdain for his label, it’s simply a business and Def Jam is his employer.
 It’s important to state that when Vince signed his deal to Def Jam, he took less money in his budget in exchange for creative control.

 This is important for fans, and for rappers who look at majors as systems of control, let it be known that negotiation is possible.
 As the artist, they want you to sign, and that means you have some say in the rules.
 If creative control matters, make sure that’s stated early on.
 It could be the big difference between releasing a pop disaster or a classic rap album.
 Vince Staples may not be the biggest mainstream artist, but his visibility has never been so high, and it wouldn’t have happened this way without the label.
-He’s a perfect example of how you can sign to major, and not get stuck chasing radio, or watering down your artistry.
+He’s a perfect example of how you can sign to a major, and not get stuck chasing radio or watering down your artistry.
 It’s also worth noting that without the label, “Norf Norf” would never reach the radio, and that means we never get to see this.